fenic.core

 MapExampleCollection

-–Collection of examples for semantic mapping operations.
+–Collection of input-output examples for semantic map operations.

 -